Belo Horizonte’s Food Security Policy

 - Nutritionists carefully plan menus according to the dietary requirements of the beneficiary group – elderly people receive a different meal to young children.

-- The Secretariat for Food and Nutrition Security (SMASAN) collaborates with the Health Secretariat on nutrition, hygiene and child care programmes.
+- The Subsecretariat for Food and Nutrition Security (SUSAN) collaborates with the Health Secretariat on nutrition, hygiene and childcare programmes.

-- In partnership with the Secretariats of Health, Education, and Social Policies SMASAN offers workshops on healthy diets, safe manipulation and storage of foods and cooking.
+- In partnership with the Secretariats of Health, Education and Social Policies, SUSAN offers workshops on healthy diets, safe manipulation and storage of foods and cooking.

-- The Health Secretariat offers educational events, also at locations operated by SMASAN, like the Popular Restaurants.
+- The Health Secretariat offers educational events, also at locations operated by SUSAN, such as the Popular Restaurants.
 People can receive specific health services there on occasions.

 - In the promotion of urban and peri-urban agriculture, organic agriculture is incentivised.

-- By promoting urban gardening in schools, the children and youth of Belo Horizonte gain experience in self-sufficient resource provision and learn about locally based and healthy nutrition from an early age.
+- By promoting urban gardening in schools, institutions, and for community groups, Belo Horizonte citizens gain experience in self-sufficient resources and practice healthy and local nutrition.

-- Civil Society representatives, farmers, workers, labour unions, private sector, consumer groups, churches, representatives from other governments (municipal, state and federal) and citizens were involved, from the beginning, in the design of the food security system through COMASA, the Council for food security that guides SMASAN’s work.
+- Civil society representatives, farmers, workers, labour unions, private sector, consumer groups, churches, representatives from other governments (municipal, state and federal) and citizens were involved, from the beginning, in the design of the food security system through COMUSAN, the Municipal Council for Food Security that guides SUSAN’s work.

 - Nutrition Education for the general public through workshops on nutrient saving cooking methods, correct hygiene practices in food handling and urban agriculture make information on food and nutrition security mainstream.
 These actions are supplemented by booklets with low-cost, highly nutritional recipes and other communication material.
 Nutrition theatres in school sensitise and inform children from early age on about the importance of healthy diets.

-- SMASAN has a separate administrative structure, with its own budget.
+- SUSAN has a separate administrative structure, with its own budget established by the Municipal Food and Nutrition Security Fund – FUMUSAN.
 It was necessary to centralise the planning, coordination, and execution of all municipal food security policies.
 This centralisation has allowed for a fundamental review of how nutrition and food-related programmes are perceived: from emergency and assistance initiatives to the regulation of policies which deserve the same status as other more traditional public policies in areas such as health and education.

-- The policy further supports local production by subsidising agricultural credit, crop insurance and technical assistance.
+- The policy further supports local production by ensuring the use of public land and technical assistance for agro-ecological urban production.
 More specifically, the Food Acquisition Programme supports the commercialisation of products from small farms by creating institutional markets for them, thus ensuring sufficient sales potential.
 This is also guaranteed by a requirement – though as yet unmet – that at least 30% of funding for the national school meals programme must be spent on purchasing food from family farms.

 - There are specialists from different fields working in the food security system, including nutritionists and agronomists.